 The Company has a defined contribution 401(k) plan available to all full-time employees.
 Employee contributions are voluntary and are determined on an individual basis subject to the maximum allowable under federal income tax regulations.
 Participants are fully vested in their contributions.
 The Company has provided a discretionary match of up to 3% of the participant's contributions.
-Employer match expenses during the years ended December 31, 2023 and 2022 were \$0.5 million and \$0.4 million, respectively.
-Administrative expenses for the plan, which are paid by the Company, were not material in 2023 or 2022.
+Employer match expenses during the years ended December 31, 2024 and 2023 were \$0.5 million and \$0.5 million, respectively.
+Administrative expenses for the plan, which are paid by the Company, were not material in 2024 or 2023.

-13. Notes Payable, Preferred Stock and Stock Purchase Warrants
+13. Notes Payable and Stock Purchase Warrants